 To measure student progress, students will be tested in accordance with State standards, and District policy.
 All 9th and 10th grade students may be administered the PSAT; and all 11th grade students are required to take the Michigan Merit Exam (MME), which is comprised of the SAT, WorkKeys and the online M-Step assessments.
-The NWEA is administered throughout the year to all students in grades 9-11 in Reading Comprehension, Mathematics and Science.

 Additional common assessments are given to students to monitor progress and determine educational mastery levels.
 These tests are used to help the staff determine instructional needs.
 Classroom tests will be used to assess student progress and assign grades.
 These are selected or prepared by teachers to assess how well the students have achieved specific objectives.